BBISHT1998/bb_firss/README.md

 # bb_firss
-this is my very own repo and i'll be uploading silly things on this to learn out of them.
+this is my very own repo and I'll be uploading silly things on this to learn from them. bro chill I'm still learning